VerdantFox/blog_posts/posts/0004_vscode_extensions/vs_code_extensions.md

 Do you work on several projects and find yourself switching back and forth all the time between them.
 Then this is the perfect extension for you.
-The *`Project Manager` extension easily tops this list as one of my all-time favorite extensions.
+The `Project Manager` extension easily tops this list as one of my all-time favorite extensions.

-Once downloaded, a new folder tab icon will appear on the left-hand side of your vscode editor.
+Once downloaded, a new folder tab icon will appear on the left-hand side of your VS Code editor.
 Whenever you start a new project, open this tab and hit the "save project" icon at the top of the left-hand panel. `Project Manager`  will add your project to a list of your favorite projects.